Plastic

 Plastic made from petroleum-based production is a contributor of C02 emissions which leads to global warming and climate change.
 Most of the plastic that is produced is non biodegradable and will last in the environment for many centuries causing significant negative impacts to our environment, killing wildlife and damaging our health.

-Each year, 400 million tonnes of plastic is produced and 40% of that is single-use — plastic we’ll only use once before it’s binned.
+Each year, 400 million tonnes of plastic is produced and 40% of that is single-use — plastic we will only use once before it’s binned.

 Is plastic a problem in NI and what action is being taken?